Learn to Trust Your Perspective

 Somatic Psychotherapy is a holistic mind-body-spirit process of exploration that invites all of you--all of your self states and somatic sensations into engagement over time -- a potentially integrative experience that also honors your inner knowing while opening new possibilities.

 I offer a 45 minute consultation to talk about what brings you to therapy focusing on your feelings, your current situation, and what has brought you to this point.
-I work with you to create a safe place for you to explore and talk about yourself.
+I work with you to create a safe place for you to explore, experience, and talk about yourself.
 I will ask you questions and offer my perspective, as together, we find a way to make sense of your situation and discover what can be changed.
 Even this first consultation can be organizing for you and can change the way you relate to yourself and your life.
 It also let’s us experience being together to see if we have a good fit.
 If we both decide that working together is a good idea, then we’ll set up a regular time to meet.
 Typically psychotherapy sessions are 45 minutes long once or twice a week.
-If we decide to part ways, then there will be no fee for the initial consultation.
-Couples and individuals, too, sometimes prefer a double session, 90 minutes..

 As a sense of trust and safety builds, you’ll probably expand what you feel free to talk about with me, including all the feelings that emerge that may have been suppressed.
 We’ll seek to develop your capacity to reflect on and handle these feelings without either avoiding them or becoming emotionally overwhelmed.
-Importantly, you’ll develop more awareness of your body sensations, patterns of bodily tension, thought, belief, feeling, and behavior, how they are linked and expressed, and how to regulate them in ways consonant with your intentions.
+Importantly, you’ll develop more awareness of your body sensations, patterns of bodily tension, and associated thoughts, beliefs, feelings, and behavior, how they are linked and expressed in context.
 You'll develop more capacity to self reflect, self regulate, and to trust the validity of your own intuitions and point of view.
 Your own unique narrative will emerge... your own story of understanding different from that which you have internalized from others.
 New possibilities and a greater sense of aliveness and ease often emerge in this process.